daidokoro/qaz/README.md

 ![Go Report Card](https://goreportcard.com/badge/github.com/daidokoro/qaz)

-Qaz is a Fork of the Bora project by [@pkazmierczak](https://github.com/pkazmierczak) that aims to focus on simplifying the process of deploying infrastructure on AWS via Cloudformation by utilising the Go Templates Library and custom functions to generate diverse and configurable templates.
+__Qaz__ is a Fork of the Bora project by [@pkazmierczak](https://github.com/pkazmierczak) that aims to focus on simplifying the process of deploying infrastructure on AWS via Cloudformation by utilising the Go Templates Library and custom functions to generate diverse and configurable templates.

 Qaz focuses on minimal abstraction from the underlying AWS Cloudformation Platform.
-It instead enhances customisability and re-usability of templates through dynamic template generation via Go Templates and custom template functions.
+It instead enhances customisability and re-usability of templates through dynamic template generation and logic.

 --